MAP TRAIN MY BRAIN

-2. MAP TRAINING MY BRAIN™ FOR WOMEN WITH SEXUAL TRAUMA
+2. MAP TRAINING MY BRAIN™ FOR WOMEN WITH HISTORY OF SEXUAL TRAUMA

 Sexual violence against women is a serious problem for society and recently there has been an awakening to the problem in modern society.
 Most of the emphasis has been on prevention and justice, but we must also consider the health and well-being of the survivors going forward: how can we help them learn to recover?
 Dr. Shors developed MAP Training specifically for this purpose and her team at Rutgers has been providing MAP Training to women who have experienced sexual violence.
 Afterwards, women report fewer trauma-related cognitions, less rumination and greater self-worth.

-3. MAP TRAINING MY BRAIN™ FOR HOMELESS MOTHERS WITH ANXIETY AND TRAUMA
+3. MAP TRAINING MY BRAIN™ FOR HOMELESS MOTHERS LIVING WITH EVERYDAY TRAUMA

 MAP Training was provided to women in the community who were recently homeless, suffering untold trauma everyday on the street and beforehand.
 They were also all mothers.
 Before training, levels of anxiety and depression were very high, and physical health was poor.
 After only eight weeks of MAP Training, twice a week, they reported fewer depressive symptoms and many fewer symptoms of anxiety.
 Their physical health vastly improved with a large increase in oxygen consumption.